Worldwide Assembly of YHWH

 "Purpose Statement

-To help all who truly want to: A. Seek YHWHs Kingdom (Matthew 6:33 - But seek you first the kingdom of YHWH, and his righteousness)" (WAY's first purpose statement).
+To help all who truly want to: A. Seek YHWH’s Kingdom (Matthew 6:33 - But seek you first the kingdom of YHWH, and his righteousness)" (WAY's first purpose statement).

 "Our beliefs are that there is only one Creator and his name is YHWH...Why use the name "YHWH" as oppose to the more commonly used name "GOD"?
 Would you believe that the name "GOD" is of pagan origin?
 As shocking as that statement is it is true and I challenge you to go down to your local library and do some research.
 Ask to see the Dictionary of Etymology the origins of American English words.
 Look up the word "GOD".
 You will see that the word "GOD" is not of English origin but comes from the Germanic tribe.
 Before the Germanic tribe converted to christianity they used this name for their pagan deity.
 How many times have we seen compromises made to bring non-believers into christianity?"
 (WAY's home page).

-The term 'Lord' is used extensively in the New Testament.
-Its origins may be Babylonian.
-God apparently felt it was fine to inspire the writers of the New Testament to use that and other non-Hebrew names for deity.
-It should also be noted that the term 'christianity' has Greek as its origin.
+The term 'Lord' is used extensively in the New Testament (that term is found 751 times in the Greek New Testament, known as the Textus Receptus and 717 times in the Nestle-Aland manuscripts).
+Its origins may or may not be Babylonian.
+God apparently felt it was fine to inspire the writers of the New Testament to use that and other non-Hebrew names for deity (see also The Bible, Church History, and Sacred Names).

 "The appropriate name of the supreme Creator and sustainer of the entire universe is YHWH (Pronounced "YAH-WAY").
 The appropriate name of our Savior the Messiah is Yahshua.
 The scriptures reveal to us the importance of our Creator's name."
 (WAY home page).